harness/developer-hub/docs/chaos-engineering/technical-reference/probes/http-probe.md

    </td>
    <td><code>==, !=, oneOf</code>
    </td>
-   <td>The <code>criteria</code> contains criteria to match the http post request's response code with the expected responseCode, which need to be fulfill as part of httpProbe run
+   <td>The <code>criteria</code> contains criteria to match the HTTP POST request's response code with the expected responseCode, which need to be fulfill as part of httpProbe run.
    </td>
   </tr>
   <tr>
    <td>responseCode
    </td>
-   <td>Flag to hold the expected response code for the post request
+   <td>Flag to hold the expected response code for the POST request
    </td>
    <td>Mandatory
    </td>
    <td>HTTP_RESPONSE_CODE
    </td>
-   <td>The <code>responseCode</code> contains the expected response code for the http post request as part of httpProbe run.
+   <td>The <code>responseCode</code> contains the expected response code for the HTTP POST request as part of httpProbe run.
 It is mutually exclusive with the responseBody field.
    </td>
   </tr>
   <tr>